sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 ![Cohort Heatmap ]({{ 'assets/CohortHeatmapOct.png' | relative_url }})

  - Now, we can notice that 8% and 6% of Nov23 Cohort nodes (416) were  active in May23 and Aug23 respectively.
 The way we have defined out  cohort, we know that none of them was active in October.
 Anyway,  these 8% and 6% are resurrected nodes.
  - As we go down the newer cohorts, we also see that only 2-4% of these nodes were active in May23 and Aug23.
-We wont be wrong to assu
+We wont be wrong to assume that our analysis methodology makes sure that only small fraction of nodes are resurrected nodes in newer cohorts.

 ## How many we loose each month